The Procrustean Bed of Time Series: The Optimization Bias in Point-wise Loss Functions: Extensive Experimental Analysis

 \paragraph{1.
-Statistical Dominance and SOTA Performance} As summarized in the 1st Count statistics, our framework achieves the best performance in 31 out of 44 cases (70.4\%) for MAE and 17 out of 44 cases for MSE.
-Notably, our method maintains a Top-2 coverage of nearly 100\% in MAE, significantly outperforming the second-best recent baseline, FreDF.
-This consistency across 11 diverse benchmarks ranging from energy and traffic to exchange rates, underscores the exceptional robustness of the proposed harmonized optimization objective.
+Statistical Ranking Against Full Baselines} As summarized by the Count statistics, our method achieves the best performance in 17 out of 44 MSE cases and 31 out of 44 MAE cases.
+It also reaches the Top-2 in 27 out of 44 MSE cases and 41 out of 44 MAE cases.
+These rankings show that the harmonized objective remains competitive across 11 benchmarks covering energy, traffic, exchange-rate, and weather data.

 \paragraph{2.
-Backbone Synergy: $\mcL_{\text{Harm}, \ell_p}$ vs. iTransformer} Since our framework is deployed on the iTransformer backbone, the performance gap between Ours and iTransformer serves as a direct validation of the loss function's efficacy.
-Across all datasets, we observe a significant performance dividend.
-For instance, in the BE dataset, the average MSE is reduced from 0.332 to 0.295 (-11.1\% improvement).
-This empirical evidence suggests that the performance ceiling of current architectural SOTAs is often constrained not by their expressiveness, but by the point-wise training objectives.
-Our debiasing program effectively lifts this ceiling without adding architectural complexity.
+Backbone Synergy: $\mcL_{\text{Harm}, \ell_p}$ vs. iTransformer} Since our framework is deployed on the iTransformer backbone, the comparison between Ours and vanilla iTransformer measures the net effect of changing the supervision objective while keeping the backbone fixed.
+Across 11 datasets, $\mcL_{\text{Harm}, \ell_p}$ yields mean per-dataset MSE/MAE gains of 5.18\%/5.10\% over iTransformer.
+For example, on BE, the average MSE is reduced from 0.332 to 0.295, corresponding to an 11.1\% improvement.
+This supports the objective-level interpretation: the performance ceiling of a strong architecture can still be constrained by point-wise temporal supervision.

-\paragraph{3.
-Empirical Echo of EOB Theory and SSNR} The results align perfectly with our Paradigm Paradox (Theorem~\ref{thm:paradigm_paradox}).

-\textbf{Structural Gains:} The most substantial improvements are observed in datasets with high SSNR, such as \textbf{ECL, PJM, and BE}.
-In these cases, the temporal dependencies are dense and deterministic, where standard MSE incurs the maximum optimization bias.
-By mapping the optimization objective into an orthogonal basis, we effectively reduce the SSNR, mitigating the structural bias.

-\textbf{High-Dimensional Robustness:} In high-dimensional benchmarks like \textbf{Traffic} (862 channels) and \textbf{ECL} (321 channels), our framework exhibits massive leads in MAE.
-This confirms that the \textbf{Harmonized $\ell_p$ framework} successfully mitigates gradient pathology in complex multi-variate systems, ensuring that subtle but crucial harmonic components are not neglected during the optimization process.

-\paragraph{4.
-Stability Across Forecasting Horizons} Crucially, the performance lead of $\mcL_{\text{Harm}, \ell_p}$ remains stable or even widens as the forecast horizon $T$ increases from 96 to 720.
-This indicates that our method provides a consistent average bias reduction per time point ($\frac{1}{2} \log \ssnr$).
-By rectifying the EOB from a first-principles perspective, we provide a more stable optimization landscape for long-range extrapolation compared to traditional temporal-domain loss functions.